jose-da-s/jasper-server-os/jasperserver/scripts/linux/readme.txt

 Add Service to System Startup
 -----------------------------

-Under Ubuntu you can use the update-rc.d command to setup JasperReports Server so that it will startup on a system startup and stop on a system shutdown.
+Under Ubuntu you can use the update-rc.d command to setup Jasper Server OS so that it will startup on a system startup and stop on a system shutdown.
 Under Redhat the command would be chkconfig.